 Inspecting The Vibrato System

 If there is, you will need to inspect the area around the bridge to see if something is rubbing.
-It can also be the knife edges that are worn out and binding or clicking.
-If you find damage then a replacement bridge may be needed.
+It can also be the knife edges that are worn out, which might be binding or clicking.
+If you find damage, a replacement bridge may be needed.

 Tremolo Bridge Knife Edges

-The knife edges are the part of the bridge that pivot on the two studs or screws mounted to the guitar body.
-These are the only two points that should actually make contact with the body at all.
-Sometimes these knife edges can wear out or cause friction to develop.
+The knife edges are the part of the bridge that pivots on two studs or screws, mounted to the electric guitar body.
+These are the only two points that should make contact with the body.
+Sometimes these knife edges will wear out, causing friction to develop.

-This is when tuning issues can develop and so we need to make sure to inspect and lubricate these edges.
+This is when tuning issues can develop, so we need to make sure to inspect and lubricate these edges.

-Once you have verified that the edges are ok, you will want to use some Teflon Lubricant on them.
-This will ensure that they will not cause friction or wear to develop.
-It’s a very easy way to maintain your knife edges.
+Once you have verified that the edges are OK, you will want to use some Teflon Lubricant on them.
+This will ensure that they will not cause friction or wear out as quickly.
+It is a very easy way to maintain your knife edges.
 Do not use WD-40 unless you want a huge mess.

 Lubricating The Knife Edges

-Before you do anything, clean the bridge of all dirt, grime or build up that may have developed.
-Brasso can be helpful here to really shine it up!
+Before you do anything, clean the bridge of all dirt, grime, or build-up that may have developed.
+Brasso can be helpful here to shine it up!

-Some studs will require an allen key, and some will require a screwdriver.
-We suggest you use a tool and not just your fingers because you want to make sure to put it back to its original setting.
+Some studs will need an Allen key, and some will require a screwdriver.
+You should use a tool and not your fingers because you want to make sure to put it back to its original setting.

-So just make sure that when you turn the stud to lube it, that it goes back the opposite way to keep the adjustment the same.
+So make sure that when you turn the stud to apply the lube, it goes back the opposite way to keep the adjustment the same.

 Now that the system is checked and lubricated, it is time to clean your guitar throughout.
 While at this point it is also a good idea to check your nut for wear.

-Once everything is clean and looks good, it’s time to put the new strings on your guitar.
-Just make sure you have the right gauge of strings.
-If you decide to change the gauge you will also need to set up and balance the tremolo system again.
+Once everything is clean and looks good, it’s time to put the new strings on your electric guitar.
+Just make sure you have the right set.
+If you decide to change to a smaller set, for example, you will also need to balance the tremolo system again.

 Begin by first putting your springs back onto the rear side of the tremolo bridge.
 Then put on your guitar strings.

-Once the new strings are on your guitar, proceed to tune them using your tuner.
-As you tune, the strings will fluctuate quite a bit until the spring tension is adequate.
-So it will take a little while to obtain proper tuning.
+Once the new strings are on your guitar, proceed to tune them.
+As you do, the strings will fluctuate quite a bit until the spring tension is adequate.
+So it will take a little while to obtain proper tension.

 You may also notice that once in tune, the bridge may be at a drastic angle.
-This may happen if you’re changing string gauges or have altered your spring tension.
+This may happen if you’re changing string thickness.
+Or have altered your spring tension.

 Balancing The Vibrato

-With your strings now in tune, if the back of your bridge is angled up, you need to add spring tension.
-To do this, you need to tighten the two large screws on the bracket that your springs mount to inside the vibrato cavity.
+With your guitar now in tune, if the back of your bridge is angled up, you need to add spring tension.
+To do this, you will have to tighten the two large screws on the bracket.
+This is the part that your springs mount to inside the vibrato cavity.

 When you tighten them, only turn them a quarter turn at a time.
 This is because you will be adding tension to your strings at the same time.
-This will require you to then tune your strings again.
-When you do you will find that they are tighter after the adjustment.
+This will require you to then tune them again.
+When you do, you will find that they are tighter after the adjustment.

-In order to adjust, simply turn the adjustment screws to lower or raise each saddle.
+To adjust, turn the screws to lower or raise each saddle.
 You will find that some saddles have 2 screws that will need to be adjusted depending on your bridge design.
-Just make sure you are using radius gauges to make these adjustments.
+Make sure you are using radius tools for these adjustments.

-If you were never unhappy with how the springs played on the fretboard, you are probably OK to skip this step.
+If you were never unhappy with how the strings played on the fretboard, you are probably OK to skip this step.

-The overall string height can also be adjusted at this point.
-This can be done by turning the two posts that make contact with the knife edges.
+The string height can also be adjusted at this point.
+This can be accomplished by turning the two posts that make contact with the knife edges.

-This adjustment and setting the radius may need to be done together.
-In most cases you will be fine, but if the bridge is incredibly out of adjustment or has been replaced keep this in mind.
+This adjustment and setting of the radius may need to be done together.
+In most cases, it will be fine.
+But if the bridge is incredibly out of calibration or has been replaced, keep this in mind.

 When you proceed to set the radius, you may need to adjust the string height.
-But again, if you did not experience any string buzz or discomfort when fretting strings, the adjustment can be skipped.
+If you did not experience any buzz or discomfort when playing, this is not necessary.

 Setting The Intonation

-Once you have your string height set and the radius matches your fretboard, it’s time to check your intonation.
-If it is out of adjustment then your notes will be sharp or flat at certain frets.
+Once you have your string height and radius set, it’s time to check your intonation.
+If it’s out of adjustment, then your note pitch might be wrong at certain frets.

-In order to verify this, simply play an open harmonic at the 12th fret on a string.
+To verify this, play an open harmonic at the 12th fret on a string.
 Now play the 12th fret to see if the note is exactly an octave higher than the open harmonic.
 You can also use a tuner for this if you don’t quite trust your ear.

-If the sound is sharp when fretted, you need to move the string saddle backwards or away from the neck.
-If the sound was flat, you need to move it forward or towards the neck.
+If the sound is sharp when fretted, you need to move the string saddle backward or away from the neck.
+If the sound was flat, move it forward or towards the neck.

 When you have made these adjustments, you may find that your bridge is not balanced again.
 This can be because the strings are breaking in and stretching.
 Or because the adjustments affected the balance.

-At this point you can make a small adjustment to the springs to correct this without affecting any other settings.
+You can make a small change to the springs to correct this without affecting any other settings.
 It should be a very small change anyway.